spark-in-you/mute-cam/README.md

 - To build the project, select Product > Build (⌘B).
 - To run the project, select Product > Run (⌘R), then click on the "kopen" button in the app.

 ---

-## How to build and run kfd on a Mac?

-In a terminal, navigate to the root folder of the project.

-Optionally, to increase the global and per-process file descriptor limits, which will improve the success rate especially on multiple consecutive runs, enter the command `make s` and type in the sudo password.

-- To build the project, enter the command `make b`.
-- To run the project, enter the command `make r`.
-- To build and run the project at once, enter the command `make br`.

----